wp-plugins/basic-bilingual/readme.txt

 == Description ==

-Inserts an extra field which you can use to summarize your post in a second language.
+Allows you to set language for individual posts and pages and to summarize your posts and pages in different languages.

 You might want to check [my work on multilingualism online](http://climbtothestars.org/focus/multilingual) to understand what brought me to develop this plugin.

-Basically, what it does is add two extra fields to the post editing form:

-- Language
-- Other Language Excerpt

-Where "Language" is a field for the two-letter code of the language the post was written in, and "Other Language Excerpt" is a textarea for a summary (or translation) of the post in a second language.

-Both values are stored as postmeta.

-The "Other Language Excerpt" is automatically inserted right before the post content, in a div with class "other-excerpt" and the correct language attribute.
+The excerpts in other languages than the post's are automatically inserted right before the post content, in a div with class "other-excerpt" and the correct language attribute.
+The correct language attribute is also set on the post titles and original content.

-Two template tags are provided:

-- `bb_the_time()`, which outputs a localized version of the date and time
-- `bb_the_language()`, which outputs the two-letter language code (for adding `lang="xx"` attributes to relevant HTML elements)

 == Installation ==

 1. Upload `basic-bilingual` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. If your languages are other than [fr] and [en], edit the line `$bb_languages=array('en', 'fr');` at the beginning of the plugin file to reflect this.
-1. Edit your template with the template tags `bb_the_time()` and `bb_the_language()` if you wish (recommended).
+1. Select your site languages in the plugin's settings

+If you were using this plugin prior to version 1.0 you will have to migrate your posts and pages.
+1. Make sure your back-up your database
+1. Select the same 2 languages you were previously using in the "Site languages" option
+1. Press the "Migrate" button on the settings page

 == Changelog ==

 = version 1.0 =
 - Excerpts in multiple languages
 - Option to filter excerpts based on Accept-Language HTTP header
+- Migration from prior versions
+- Deprecated template tags

 = version 0.5 =
-- Rewrite plugin to use classes and modern stuff
+- Rewrite plugin to use classes and modern WP features

 = version 0.4 =
 - Modified the be fully compatible with the last WordPress versions: drag the language and other-excerpt boxes -- code provided by Luca Palli http://video.monte-ceneri.org/ (27.09.2009)